RedisGears/RedisGears/docs/docs/Development.md

 npx webpack --config webpack.config.js
 ```

-We will see that the generated file content has changed and it is now contains the following code:
+we will see that the generated file content has changed and it now contains the following code:

 ```js
 #!js api_version=1.0 name=myFirstLibrary
 (()=>{"use strict";redis.register_function("hello",(function(){return"test"}))})();
 ```

-Now we can upload our function (notice that we use the UPGRADE option to upgrade the existing function):
+Now we can upload our function.
+Notice that we use the UPGRADE option to upgrade the existing function; forgetting to do so will result in an error.

 ```bash
 redis-cli -x TFUNCTION LOAD REPLACE < ./dist/main.js